 - Authorization of payments.

-Payment gateways are designed to protect credit/debit card details by encrypting sensitive information using Secure Socket Layer technology (SSL).
-All information pertaining to a transaction is passed securely between the customer and the merchant and also between the merchant and the payment processor.
+Payment gateways by default protect credit/debit card details by encrypting sensitive information using Secure Socket Layer technology (SSL).
+All information pertaining to a transaction between the customer and the merchant and between the merchant and the payment processor are secure.

 So, how exactly does a Payment Gateway work?

 A payment gateway uses the internet to send and receive information.
 This is a secure transaction module which facilitates purchase transactions.
-Not only eCommerce sites but also traditional business houses use payment gateways as the transactions are safe and payments can be immediately authorized.
+Not only eCommerce sites but also traditional business houses use payment gateways as the transactions are safe and payments are authorized immediately.
 Payment gateways are faster as they use the internet as a medium while the conventional pay-using-credit-card-swiping-machines use the phone lines.

-Great care is taken to ensure that all the integration process is seamless, safe and secure.
+It is our pleasure to ensure that all the integration processes are seamless, safe and secure.